Skip to contents

 Stabilization

 Setting stabilize = TRUE multiplies the base weight by an estimate of P(A) (binary) or f_A(A) (continuous), reducing variance.
-When no stabilization_score is supplied, the marginal mean of .exposure is used.
+When no stabilization_score is supplied, that estimate is the marginal mean of .exposure for a binary or categorical exposure, and for a continuous exposure the marginal normal density evaluated at the population mean and standard deviation of .exposure.
 Stabilization is supported for ATE and censoring weights (wt_ate() and wt_cens()) and is strongly recommended for continuous exposures.

 Handling extreme weights